RoderickMG/vulnerable-AD-plus/README.md

 Create a vulnerable active directory that's allowing you to test most of active directory attacks in local lab

-### I wrote my own report and added it to the wiki section.
+### I wrote my own writeup and added it to the wiki section.

 ### Main Features
 - Randomize Attacks